clamsproject/bake-swt-visaid/README.md

 > [!NOTE]
 > If you don't use `-c` option at all, the `default` preset will be used.

+The available presets can glossed as follows:
+- `default`: Reasonable compromise between speed and accuracy.
+- `max-accuracy`:  Slowest, best known accuracy settings.  (~0.4x speed of `default`)
+- `fast-messy`:  Fast, imprecise, but still usable. (~2.5x speed of `default`)
+- `single-bin`:  Detects scenes with text, but does not distinguish between different types of scenes. (~1.3x speed of `default`)
+- `just-sample`:  Does not use scene identification; just creates a visaid via periodic sampling. (~5x speed of default)

+*Note that the relative speeds are estimates and, in practice, depend on characteristics of the input video.
+The estimate assume use of a GPU.
+The multipliers will exagerated, increased by a factor of 2 or more, if processing is done only with a CPU.*

 ### Using custom configuration
 If you want to use a custom configuration, you need to
 1. create a JSON file with the configuration parameters